project-imas/about/README.md

 iMAS has partnered with hReader to bolster the Apple provided security model.
 The developers added iMAS security controls to the application resulting in an experience that proved to be a great test-bed and partnership. hReader is a patient-centric mobile health data manager that securely provides patients and their families with their complete health information.
 To learn more about the application, go to [hReader.org](http://hReader.org) or check out their [source code](https://github.com/projecthreader/hReader).

 *In the works*

 iMAS plans to publish a technical report describing the hReader security audit and its resulting, measured security increase along with the labor costs.
-Based on this, the iMAS community can add measured security to their applications as well.
+Based on this, the iMAS community can add measured security to their applications in a cost effective manner.

 Use, Feedback, and Improvement
 ==============================